monarch-initiative/monarch-legacy/README-developers.md

         var phenotype_filter = { field: 'object_category', value: 'phenotype' };

-        # Add the table where the second parameter is where we search for the disease ID, in this case
+        # Add the table where the second parameter is where we filter out the disease ID, typically either
-        # it is part of the subject closure field
+        # object_closure or subject_closure, in this case the disease ID is filtered via the subject_closure field
         addGolrTable(info, "subject_closure", id, 'phenotypes-table', phenotype_filter, 'generic_association');

         # Server side query to get the result counts